Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXXI. BitLocker-Encryption/README.md

 ## 3. Enabling TPM for BitLocker

-I ensured the TPM (Trusted Platform Module) was enabled in the BIOS/UEFI settings of the system.
+I ensured the TPM was enabled in the BIOS/UEFI settings of the system.
 I did this because I know the TPM provides a secure, hardware-based storage for the encryption keys, which is a critical foundation for BitLocker's security.

 📸 **Enabling TPM for BitLocker**